A Holiday That’s Fun for All The Family

 Is Canal Boat Hire A Good Holiday For Families?

-A canal holiday is undoubtedly a great family holiday, offering something for everyone, from the youngest to the most senior.
-While cruising the canals and waterways is the perfect way to relax, unwind and take in some of the most beautiful scenery that England, Scotland and Wales have to offer, there’s plenty of enjoyable activities to occupy the youngsters and the not so young.
+While cruising the canals and waterways is the perfect way to relax, unwind and take in some of the most beautiful scenery that England, Scotland and Wales have to offer, there’s plenty of enjoyable activities to occupy the youngsters and the not so young, and the dog!

 Is It Safe For Young Children?